-Penal Code 207 PC is the California law that defines the crime of kidnapping.
-A person commits kidnapping by moving another person a substantial distance, without the person’s consent, by means of using force or fear.
-The penalty for simple kidnapping is up to 8 years in state prison.
-The sentence can be life in prison if there are aggravating circumstances.
+Under California Penal Code 207 PC, the crime of kidnapping is defined as moving another person a substantial distance, without the person’s consent, by means of force or fear.

 Force or fear means